Aaron-Bopp/TIM/10_Sources/Personal/Journal.md

 aliases:
 -
 ---
+## November
+### 2021-11-14 10:29pm
+I've been thinking about the relationship between [[Sympathy does not dissallow judgment]] and [[You can't blame people for failing to rise above their circumstances]] recently in relation to the whole Gus Johnson situation.
+I realized that I was judging him, had no sympathy for him.
+I think it stems from the fact that we do have a similar background (grew up in the midwest), and that we are at a fairly similar stage in life.
+But Idk if that should rule out those two notes.
+Would I have done differently in his place, yes absolutely.
+Can I judge him for it?
+On principle I think no, but in practice I do. [[What is the difference between blame and judgement]]
 ## October
 ### 2021-10-26 8:42pm
 I was fascinated by the concept of [[endurance]] when I was a kid.
 Was it because of [[ADHD]]?
 Enduring isn't effiecient?
 Was it because of [[transgender|trans]]?
 I was enduring so much?
 Was it because of [[Autism]]? lack of understanding emotion? #TO/PONDER/ME